scale-it/algo-builder/examples/permissioned-token/README.md

 Deployment scripts are placed directly in `/scripts`:

 **NOTE:** In a real world scenario, transactions involving a multisig account (eg. token can be created and issued by a multisig) will involve an interaction of many users.
-A user will receive a signed transaction i.e a signed `deployASA` tx by for a multisig accounts.
-User can append his/her signature using `algob sign-multisg` command & then use `executeSignedTxFromFile` function to successfully send transaction to network (eg. deploy token).
+A user will receive a signed transaction or can create an unsigned transaction.
+User can sign the transaction using `algob sign-multisig` command or by using the `signMultiSig` function in a script.
+Once transaction is signed, we can use `executeSignedTxFromFile` function to successfully send transaction to network (eg. deploy token).

 1. *0-setup-token.js*: In this script we deploy the token (as an Algorand Standard Asset) using `deployer.deployASA(..)` function.
 Check note above if creator is a multisig address.
 2. *1-setup-apps.js*: In this script we first deploy `controller.py` smart contract (which saves the token_id & sets kill_status to false by default).
 Only token manager can deploy this contract.
 Secondly, we deploy the `permissions.py` smart contract, which has the rules.
 During permisssions deployment, we save the controller_app_id in it's global state.